Actor117/Start-page/README.md

 To-Do
 ---
 * ~~Fetching Time/Date.~~
+* Ability to add/remove sites as well as creating more rows.
 * Color themes
 * Ability to set a background image
 * Detect background image dominating color and change the interface colors accordingly.